ttiimm/cult/README.md

 }
 ```

-You can compile the project using, which results in a runnable jar.
+You can compile the project using the `build` command, which results in a runnable jar.

 ```bash
 $ java --enable-preview -jar ../cult-0.1.0.jar build